 “Software skill requirements fell predictably along experience lines, with lower experience requiring more software skills.
 The exceptions were in AutoCAD & Photoshop where the difference between the requirements of 0-3 years & 11-20 years of experience was over 20%.
 The next largest difference was in Revit at 14%.” [ref.]

 In other words, the most poorly paid are expected to be the most productive.
 This is no surprise.
-For a monthly subscription fee, Lynda.com will teach you how to use Revit and many other new software skills suddenly indispensible for getting you a new job or letting you keep the one you have.
+For a monthly subscription fee, Lynda.com will teach you how to use Revit and many other new packages suddenly indispensible for getting you a new job or letting you keep the one you have.

 Lynda is linked to LinkedIn, the site that monetizes job dissatisfaction and insecurity.
 Just as you can never learn enough, you can never be too dissatisfied or too insecure.